joshuacox/local-debian/README.md

 Make a local debian base image to be used for Docker

+Building locally means we can trust the thing much more than stuff downloaded by docker hub

+Additionally because we are building from scratch this theoretically should work on any platform debian runs on

 This should be as simple as

 ```
 ./local-jessie.sh
 ```

 ### Makefile